crazyeights225/WinEventLogExplorer/README.md

 ### Export Formats:

-Events are exported to a TXT and HTML file.
+Events are exported to a TXT and HTML file, named by timestamp

 ![docs/14.png](docs/14.png)